 In 2008, FM separated from Altria Group and headed for healthier Ikos products.
 Therefore, the new logo has become transparent and airy, symbolizing smokelessness.

-The new ideals are also symbolized by a vertical line that separates the schematic image of the logo on the left from the company name on the right.
-Morris goes into a new life modified.
+The new ideals are also symbolized by a vertical line that separates the logo’s schematic image on the left from the company name on the right.
+Morris enters a new life, modified.
 Her ambition is to make the air cleaner.
 The thinner lines of the inscription also demonstrate this.

 Font and Colors

-As the company matured, it moved from black and white logo designs to luxurious gold and purple.
+As the company matured, it moved from black-and-white logo designs to luxurious gold-and-purple designs.
 The change of scale reflected quality, wealth, and growth.

 The modern Philip Morris logo features a mix of blue and white.
-They are light, associated with the sky, clouds, and air.
-They give away dreaminess.
-Gamma is in complete harmony with the new goals of the company.
+Blue and white are light, associated with the sky, clouds, and air, creating a dreamy impression.
+Gamma is fully aligned with the company’s new goals.